JonOikawa/205GlobalEvents/README.md

 Current Issues
 --------------
 1. Attempting to print out emojis throws an error as there is no encoding for them the charmap of UTF-8.
-2. Rate Limiting Errors for Twitter, and HTTP Error 429 - Too Many Requests for Instagram
+2. Rate Limiting Errors for Twitter, and HTTP Error 429 - Too Many Requests for Instagram.
+3. The plot.ly API automatically prints out some data when the graph is being created.